Jason Miyares: Tenure

-Miyares, with Governor Glenn Youngkin and other politicians.
+Miyares with Governor Glenn Youngkin and other Republican politicians.

 Abortion

 In January 2022, Miyares withdrew the Virginia AG Office's brief to the Supreme Court, submitted under his predecessor, supporting a challenge to Mississippi's abortion ban of restricting abortion to 15 weeks.

 In May 2023, Miyares defended his decision to not join with 22 other Republican state attorneys general when they filed a lawsuit seeking to ban the abortion medication mifepristone, saying he supported the Food and Drug Administration's regulations.

 Miyares supports a 15-week ban on abortion with exceptions for rape, incest and the life of the mother.
 He has stated that he opposes prosecuting people for seeking abortions.